mariam-2324/Assignment3-coloredbox/README.md

 ## 📝 Overview

-This repository showcases my work on an exciting and challenging assignment completed during my learning tenure at the IEC https://iec.org.pk/.
+This repository showcases my work on an exciting and challenging assignment completed during my tenure at the [IEC](https://iec.org.pk/).
 The colorful box featured here is a testament to my growing expertise in HTML and CSS, skills I honed while mastering frontend development.

-### 🎨 Project Details
+## 🎨 Project Details